jupyterhub/jupyterhub/docs/source/reference/config-user-env.md

 which is based on the [Jupyter Server][], no longer the legacy [Jupyter Notebook][] server.
-JupyterHub prior to 2.0 launched the legacy notebook server (`jupyter notebook`), and Jupyter server could be selected by specifying
+JupyterHub prior to 2.0 launched the legacy notebook server (`jupyter notebook`), and Jupyter server could be selected by specifying the following command:

 ```python
 # jupyterhub_config.py
 c.Spawner.cmd = ["jupyter-labhub"]
 ```

-or for an otherwise customized Jupyter Server app, set the environment variable:
+Alternatively, for an otherwise customized Jupyter Server app, set the environment variable using the following command:

 ```bash
 export JUPYTERHUB_SINGLEUSER_APP='jupyter_server.serverapp.ServerApp'